 Sovereign immunity means that certain public entities, including public school districts, are immune from lawsuits for injuries caused by them or their employees.
 4

 The concept originates from England, and has been around for centuries.
 Every state in the country now has a sovereign immunity law of some variation.

 In most states, the sovereign immunity statutes carve out specific exceptions to the law by which you can still sue the government or another public entity.
 These exceptions are usually governed by a strict procedure that must be followed.
 In California, that strict procedure is the California Tort Claims Act.

 If you or your child has been injured by a private school or its employees, you have the right to file a personal injury lawsuit against it.
 The process is very different, as a private school may not be entitled to sovereign immunity.
 Some are, especially if they receive certain state or federal funding.

 Knowing which process to follow when filing a lawsuit is the job of your skilled California attorney.

 Before you file an actual lawsuit against the school district, you must strictly follow the requirements of the California Torts Claims Act.

 However, you should not file your claim alone.
-There are strict time requirements which must be met, as well as content requirements.
+There are strict time requirements that must be met, as well as content requirements.

-The student or parent who wishes to file a lawsuit against the school district must file a claim which includes the following information:
+If you wish to file a lawsuit against the school district, you must file a claim which includes the following information:

-- The name and postal office address of the claimant.
+- The name and postal office address of your child.

-- The post office address to which the person presenting the claim desires notices to be sent.
+- The post office address to which you desire notices to be sent.

 - The date, place and other circumstances of the occurrence or transaction which gave rise to the claim asserted.